gioroin02/rn/README.md

 Things to add:

-1. Add async ConnectSocketTCP, ReadSocketTCP, WriteSocketTCP tasks
+1. Add async ReadSocketTCP, WriteSocketTCP tasks
 2. Add strings
 3. Add hashmap

 Things to fix:

-1. Work on async start/stop functions
-2. Work on an "interest group" which updates which handles are able to work with async operations
+1. Work on an "interest group" which updates which handles are able to work with async operations